≡ Menu

 The idea of private IP arising on the market, and idea-title registry offices, is utterly confused and implausible.

 Under current law, ownership of real (immovable) property is proved by records kept by government offices.
 Of course, in a private society this function would be handled by private agencies.
 But not surprisingly, the state coopts this function in order to know who the owner is and what the “market value” is so as to enable it to extract taxes.
-(For more on how the state coopts key institutions to gain increasing power over its subjects, see Hans-Hermann Hoppe’s Banking, Nation States and International Politics: A Sociological Reconstruction of the Present Economic Order, pp. 62-66.)
+(For more on how the state coopts key institutions to gain increasing power over its subjects, see Hans-Hermann Hoppe’s Banking, Nation States and International Politics: A Sociological Reconstruction of the Present Economic Order, pp. 62-66; also in EEPP.)
 For example, a main purpose of the Domesday Book, an English land survey in 1086, “was to determine who held what and what taxes” were owed.
 And as noted in the fascinating study by Mayer & Pemberton, A Short History of Land Registration in England and Wales:

 The Romans introduced a form of land registration to England and Wales [, to form] the basis of a land tax called tributum soli.